GARMA-A/Hotel-page/README.md

-# Hotel-page
+# Homes for buying
-A page to Book a place in a hotel , airport &amp; restaurant .
+.